soynerdito/little-aspnetcore-book/chapters/security-and-identity/using-identity-in-the-application.md

-## Using identity in the application
+## Usando indetidad en la aplicación

 The to-do list items themselves are still shared between all users, because the to-do entities aren't tied to a particular user.
 Now that the `[Authorize]` attribute ensures that you must be logged in to see the to-do view, you can filter the database query based on who is logged in.